ZhMax/sparsegpt_with_magnitude_outliers/README.md

 ## Implementation
 This repo is copy of [ADMM pruning](https://github.com/fmfi-compbio/admm-pruning) repository with our additions.
-To insert outliers in weights in the `SparseGPT` pruning method  we modify the `prune_sparsegpt` procedure in `/lib/prune.py`.
+To insert outliers in the `SparseGPT` pruning method we modify the `prune_sparsegpt` procedure in `/lib/prune.py`.
 See lines 359-371 in the file.